Key Points:

 The first thing to do is set up a designated safe space for your dog.
 Choose a quiet room where you can place their bed, toys, water bowl, and food.
 This familiar setup will provide them with a comforting retreat amidst the unfamiliar surroundings.
 Let them explore this area first before gradually introducing them to the rest of the house.

-Rather than allowing your dog to roam freely through the entire house right away, introduce them to one room at a time.
+Rather than allowing your dog to roam freely through the entire house immediately, introduce them to one room at a time.
 Start with the areas where they’ll spend the most time, such as the living room or kitchen.
 Allow them to explore these spaces at their own pace.
-Keep their favorite toys or blanket in these rooms to create a sense of familiarity and comfort.
+Keep their favorite toys or blankets in these rooms to create a sense of familiarity and comfort.

 As your dog explores their new home, use positive reinforcement to encourage them.
 Praise them when they seem relaxed or curious, and offer treats for calm behavior.
 This helps them associate the new environment with positive experiences, helping them adjust more easily.